-The teaching limit of 25 hours per week in a primary school and 23.5 hours per week in a secondary school are also relevant (see Working Time and Professional Duties leaflet).
+The teaching limit of 25 hours per week in a primary school and 23.5 hours per week in a secondary school are also relevant (see INTO Guide to Working Time and Professional Duties).
 A teacher cannot be required to teach a class beyond the relevant limit.

 The level of substitute cover, which is permitted for teachers in recognised teachers’ unions who are absent from school on union business is as follows: